ppurka/run_sage/README.md

    before the script will successfully run.
 This directory must point to the directory where the sage installations are present.

 2. `Sage.desktop` - This is a Linux desktop file.
-The `Icon` field within the file must be provided with the full path to a Sage icon.
-   This file must be copied to `$HOME/.local/share/applications`.
+This file must be copied to either the `$HOME/.local/share/applications` directory or to the `/usr/share/applications` directory.
 Thereafter, it will appear in your desktop environment's application menu under Office or Education.
    When the menu is used, the Sage notebook will be launched by executing Sage in a terminal.

+3. `sage48x48.png` - This is the Sage icon which must be copied to either `$HOME/.local/share/icons` directory or to the `/usr/share/pixmaps` directory.

 User configurable variables
 ---------------------------